jamiecoleman92/katacoda-scenarios/kubeconfig/step1.md

 ## Build and Deploy the Java microservices

-To begin, make sure your Kubernetes environment is set up by running the following command:
+To begin, make sure your Kubernetes environment is set up by waiting for the terminal to display the message `Done!
+Thank you for using minikube!` and then running the following command:

 `kubectl version`{{execute}}